eForms Logo

 Website Terms and Conditions Template & Generator

-Website terms and conditions set the rules for users when operating the website and purchasing goods or services.
-It includes terms for payments, returns, policies, refunds, and contact details for support.
-They should be required to be agreed to at the time of purchase or if using services of the website.
+Website terms and conditions set the rules for users when accessing a website and purchasing goods or services.
+They include terms for payments, returns, policies, refunds, and contact details for support.
+Users should agree to them at the time of purchase or use of the website's services.

 Types of Websites